seifemi/regNet/README.md

    This file contains the data sets that allow to demonstrate the basic functionality of regNet within a few minutes on a standard computer.

 6. Follow the instructions of the R script 'basicCodeUsageExamples.R' to test regNet.
-See file 'regNet_Vingette.pdf' for more details to this case study.
+See file 'regNet_Vignette.pdf' for more details to this case study.